 - Pai Big Buddha opening hours: Open from 6 am until 6 pm.
 You can watch the sunrise here, but the site shuts before sunset.
 Try the Pai Canyon for sunset instead.

 - Combine a visit to the Pai Big Buddha with other attractions in Pai.

 How Much Does The Pai Big Buddha Cost

 That being said it is expected that you leave some amount of money as a donation in the donations box, it’s not required but it is polite.
-Usually a small note 20 to 50 Baht is sufficient.
+Usually, a small note of 20 or 50 Baht is sufficient.

 There are a few small market sellers at the foot of the staircase where you can buy snacks and bottled water.
 You’ll also be expected to have your shoulders covered so if you need to, you can rent a sarong for 20 Baht.

 How To Get The Big Buddha In Pai

 Ride a Scooter, Hire a Taxi or Join a Tour.

 There is no public transport in Pai.
 The Big Buddha is not far from town and it would be walkable but I recommend riding a scooter there or booking a tour of Pai.
 Riding a scooter is my preferred option but a Pai Tour is a good choice too and a great way to meet others.

 Ride A Scooter To The Pai Big Buddha